swar-101/masKit4j/README.md

 # **masKit4j**
-*A Java library for masking sensitive data in logs.*
+*An open-source Java library for masking sensitive data in logs.*

 ---